chroma-core/docs/docs/getting-started.md

 To connect to Chroma's backend - you either need to connect to a hosted version of Chroma, or run it on your local computer.
 If you can run `docker-compose up -d --build` you can run Chroma.

 :::caution Ephemeral Storage 💀
-By default docker compose will store your data in a local volume `chroma-data` which will not be lost if upon `docker compose down` unless `--volume` is passed, or you manually remove the volume from Docker.
+By default docker compose will store your data in a local volume `<prefix>_chroma-data` (prefix may vary depending on your root project dir name) which will not be lost if upon `docker compose down` unless `--volume` is passed, or you manually remove the volume from Docker.
 To mount your data directory, add the following to your `docker-compose.yml` file: